teotonf/import-external-actions/README.md

 # If you want to just create the repo in GH uncomment the next line
 #import_external_repo=false

+# if you want to import to an existing repo define
+gh_repo_address=<git clone https address from GH repository>

 # You can create or delete the repo, based on Terraform plan
-# Note that setting create and remove to "true" Terraform will just run the plan and do not apply any changes
+# Note that setting create and remove to "true" or "false" Terraform will just run the plan and do not apply any changes
 # create_repo=true
 # remove_repo=true

 # New repo visibility.
 If set to "public" default branch will be protected with PR requirement at least
 # gh_visibilty=public